-Figure 9 shows the breakdown of male and female safety belt use within vehicle type.
-As previously indicated, male occupants were less likely to be observed wearing a safety belt and this appears to be the case regardless of vehicle type.
+Figure 9 shows the breakdown of safety belt use by gender and vehicle type.
+As previously indicated, the survey found male occupants wore safety belts less often than females, regardless of vehicle type.

 Figure 9.
-2017 Observed Safety Belt Use Rate by Gender and Vehicle Type
+2018 Observed Safety Belt Use Rate by Gender and Vehicle Type

-Further evidence of the low use rate in pickup trucks can be seen when vehicle use rates are examined by occupant type (Figure 10).
-Drivers in pickups were observed wearing safety belts the least often out of all occupant categories (83.1%).
+Further evidence of the low use rate in pickup trucks can be seen on the following page where vehicle use rates are examined by occupant type (Figure 10).
+Outboard passengers in pickups were observed wearing safety belts the least of all occupant categories (77.7%).